 - If your baby has a severe runny nose issue, I would recommend raising the mattress from under his or her head a little with a wedge instead of adding another pillow.

 - I found Sudacare vapor plug pretty helpful.
 I make sure to have the humidifier plugged up not so near my son and that the room is not filled with strong scent when I close the door.
 At one point during the night, I unplug it.

 - We use an essential oil diffuser and diffuse special essential oil blend to relieve nasal congestion.
 Our blend consists of Eucalyptus, peppermint, lavender, rosemary and lemon essential oils

 - If the color of the mucus has a certain color like green and you hear wheezing from the chest, consult your doctor.

 Important Note: OTC Baby Products for cold or flu have been removed from pharmacies voluntarily for babies under two.
 As per my dad’s recommendation (my dad is a doctor) we never used decongestant products containing Sudafed.
 We tried to get rid of my son’s congestion and runny nose using methods listed above.
-One of our happiest day was when my son was 1 and half and started blowing his nose by himself.
+One of our happiest days was when my son was 1.5 years old and started blowing his nose by himself.
 We were so happy as if our son had discovered another element.